My Grad School Experience (so far...)

 I hope this has given you some basic insight into my grad school experience so far and has encouraged you to pursue higher levels of education!
 If you have any other questions about my experience that I haven't touched on or you would like some information on the program or about my free counselling sessions in the Fall, please feel free to reach out!

 UPDATE (Feb.
-2020): I have written an updated blog post about my Yorkville experience, including some FAQs I have received in the past year since graduation.
+2020): I have written an updated blog post about my Yorkville experience, including the most common FAQs I have received in the past year since graduation.
 Please click here to read that post!
-Due to the number of email requests inquiring about what I have indicated in this post, I will no longer be responding to messages pertaining to my Yorkville experience.
-Thank you for your understanding!